KILTprotocol/docs/docs/concepts/07_advanced_concepts/01_terms_and_quote.md

 - **Claim**: A partial Claim with information the Attester already has about the Claimer.
   - This helps the Claimer to pre-fill their Claims with information only known to the Attester.
   - The partial Claim has to at least contain the CType hash the Attestation will be based on.
-- **CTypes**: An optional list of full CTypes, in case the Claimer does not know about the correct CType for the credential, yet.
+- **CTypes**: An optional list of full CTypes, in case the Claimer does not know about the correct CType for the Credential, yet.
 - **Legitimations**: A legitimation is a Credential, issued to the Attester, showing that the Attester has the authority or legitimacy to attest the Claim requested.
   - This is a way of establishing trust between the participants.
 - **Delegation Id**: An Attester may be part of a top-down trust authority, given them the right to attest in the name of an institution, or similar, as explained in the [Distributed Trust section](../05_distributed_trust.md).
 If the Attester has attestation rights, delegated from another entity, this should be stated clearly at this point.